 The Cons Of Owning Touring Caravans

-Depending on your local council or authority there may be restrictions on keeping a caravan on your driveway.
-Smaller tourers may just about fit in your garage but larger models will need more space.
+Depending on your local council, restrictions may be in place that stop you from keeping a caravan on your drive.
+Smaller caravans may just about fit in your garage, but larger models will require more space.

-Like static caravan holiday parks, campsites often close during the winter.
-If they don’t close completely, they may shut down their facilities.
-So, timing may not be as flexible as you would imagine.
+Alike to static caravan parks, campsites often close during the winter.
+If they don’t close completely they may shut down their facilities meaning timing may not be as flexible as you would imagine.

 How To Choose Between A Touring Or Static Caravan